 DAVID'S BRIDAL MODERNIZES NETWORK INFRASTRUCTURE

 David’s Bridal stores are connected to the corporate network via T-1 lines backed up with wireless failover.
-The system met the company’s current needs, but David’s Bridal Director of Infrastructure Kevin Weaver wanted to modernize his network backup system to add more capabilities and features, and to take advantage of 4G LTE.
-Weaver and his staff talked to the major cellular carriers, who suggested that the company switch to Cradlepoint.
-David’s Bridal’s IT department conducted proof-of-concept tests comparing their current wireless vendor to Cradlepoint, and chose Cradlepoint.
+The system met the company’s needs, but the IT department needed to modernize the network backup system to add more capabilities and features, and to take advantage of LTE.
+Weaver and his staff talked to the major cellular carriers, who suggested the company switch to Cradlepoint.
+After conducting proof-of-concept tests comparing wireless solution vendors, David’s Bridal chose Cradlepoint.

-With more than 60 years of experience dressing women of all ages for life’s special occasions, David’s Bridal provides brides-to-be with a vast selection of bridal gowns and bridal party dresses at more than 300 David’s Bridal stores located across the US, Canada, UK, and Puerto Rico.
+With more than 60 years of experience dressing women of all ages for life’s special occasions, David’s Bridal provides brides to be with a vast selection of bridal gowns and bridal party dresses at more than 300 stores located across the U.S., Canada, UK, and Puerto Rico.

-Standardization: According to Weaver, probably the biggest benefit David’s Bridal gets from Cradlepoint is the ability to standardize on one device.
+Probably the biggest benefit David’s Bridal gets from Cradlepoint is the ability to standardize on one device, Weaver said.
 With the switch to Cradlepoint, all Weaver and his team has to do to prepare a device for a new carrier is to swap out its modem end cap.

 “Having Cradlepoint in place means that we can easily create rules and split the tunneling to separate our proprietary, corporate network from the guest network, without having to buy another device.
 That gives us a lot of flexibility to adapt to changes in technology.”

 “We had some start-up problems, but the Cradlepoint engineers worked closely with us and provided all the support we needed.
-Cradlepoint’s technical staff made sure not just that it worked—but that it worked to our complete satisfaction.”
+Cradlepoint’s technical staff made sure not just that it worked, but that it worked to our complete satisfaction,” Weaver said.

-A Leading Partner: Weaver says that the decision to choose a new technology provider is a big step for any company.
-He stresses the need to find a partner that is anticipating and planning for the future — and is doing so in a way that respects a customer’s technology investments.
+The decision to choose a new technology provider is a big step for any company, Weaver said.
+There’s a need to find a partner that is anticipating and planning for the future — and doing so in a way that respects a customer’s technology investments.
 The technology itself, he says, must be adaptable to keep up with the future, and be built on a platform able to manage these generational changes.